Continuation coverage on the Retiree Medical Plan –Aetna Select Network only option

-If you are the spouse of a retiree, you will be entitled to elect COBRA if you lose coverage under the Plan because any of the following qualifying events happen:
+If you are the spouse of a retiree, you will be entitled to elect COBRA if you lose coverage under the Plan because any of the following qualifying events happens:

 - The retiree dies,

-A person enrolled as the retiree’s child will be entitled to elect COBRA if he or she loses coverage under the Plan because any of the following qualifying events happen:
+A person enrolled as the retiree’s child will be entitled to elect COBRA if he or she loses coverage under the Plan because any of the following qualifying events happens: